abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/eftest-cloverage.md

 for running tests using [`Eftest`](https://github.com/weavejester/eftest) Clojure test runner.
 So now it is possible to have test coverage using `Eftest`.

-I'm going to show some examples of usage and configuration options at the moment.
+I'm going to show some examples of usage and configuration options.

 ### Running using [tools.deps](https://clojure.org/guides/deps_and_cli)